Resettled refugee students learning English as a Second Language (ESL) face many challenges acquiring proficiency in written and spoken English.

 Our mentors provide individualized attention where it's needed most.

 The Refugee Response’s Youth Mentoring Program engages refugee background youth in programming for two hours, twice per week, after school.
-The majority of students participate in-person at the Refugee Response’s “Learning Lab,” while a small subset of students receive virtual mentoring online via Zoom.
+Students meet at one of two "Learning Lab" sites, both located on the west side of Cleveland.

 At the Learning Lab, youth work one-on-one with mentors to support academic and social-emotional learning goals once per week.
 On day two of the weekly programming, Learning Lab youth enjoy a variety of enrichment activities alongside their peers, TRR staff, and community partners.
-Programming sessions are designed around monthly themes.
 Both the individual and group mentoring days strive to build communities which value curiosity, growth mindset, and advocacy.
 The Youth Mentoring Program prioritizes activities inspired and driven by students’ own interests and offers spaces for students to be leaders within a safe learning community.
-Students graduate from the program after two academic years.
-This year, the program will serve at least 65 students in partnership with the Cleveland Metropolitan School District.
+Students are invited to participate in the program from 4th through 8th grade, after which they are referred to our Teen Response program.
+This year, the program will serve at least 40 students in partnership with the Cleveland Metropolitan School District.

 ONE-ON-ONE MENTORING SESSIONS